binaryage/chromex/readme.md

 You might want to watch this video explaining [API conventions](https://www.youtube.com/watch?v=bmxr75CV36A) in Chrome.

-We automatically turn all API functions with a callback parameter to a ClojureScript function without that callback parameter but returning a new core.async channel instead.
+We automatically turn all API functions with a callback parameter to a ClojureScript function without that callback parameter but returning a new core.async channel instead (`promise-chan`).
 The channel eventually receives a vector of parameters passed into the callback.
-When error occurs, the channel closes without receiving any result (you get `nil`).
+When an error occurs, the channel closes without receiving any result (you receive `nil`).
 In that case you can immediately call `chromex.error/get-last-error` to obtain relevant error object (which is what was found in `chrome.runtime.lastError` during the callback).

 This mechanism is pluggable, so you can optionally implement your own mechanism of consuming callback calls.

 #### Events are emitted into core.async channels

-Chrome API namespaces usually provide multiple `event` objects, which you can subscribe with `.addListener`.
+Chrome API namespaces usually provide multiple `event` objects which you can subscribe with `.addListener`.
 You provide a callback function which will get called with future events as they occur.
 Later you can call `.removeListener` to unsubscribe from the event stream.

-We think consuming events via core.async channel is more natural for ClojureScript developers.
+We think consuming events via core.async channels is more natural for ClojureScript developers.
 In Chromex, you can request Chrome events to be emitted into a core.async channel provided by you.
 And then implement a single loop to sequentially process events as they appear on the channel.